 2. ESOPs allow for a “low and slow” ownership transition.

 For many entrepreneurs, their involvement in their companies is not just an investment, it is their life’s work.
-Often, entrepreneurs want to remain involved and contributing to the companies they have created and grown but don’t want to work for a new “boss” that doesn’t fully understand the Company’s history and advantages.
+Often, entrepreneurs want to remain involved and contribute to the companies they have created and grown but don’t want to work for a new “boss” that doesn’t fully understand the Company’s history and advantages.
 ESOPs facilitate an entrepreneur’s succession and transition strategy, allowing the entrepreneur to graduate slowly from CEO to board chair to retirement while helping to preserve the value and values of the Company.

 3. ESOPs benefit the people who have helped create value in the Company.